-ON JULY 28 the new National Steel Corporation takes over out on TV just before the 1964 General Election that the Tories have nationalised more than the Labour Party. nine-tenths of British crude steelmaking capacity.
-This creates a giant State firm with annual sales of £1,000 million In keeping with good capitalist practice, the old steelowners and ranking in size with the 20 largest firms in the world. are to be bought out with £580 million worth of guaranteedinterest Government bonds.
-The Corporation's Board of Steel renationalisation looks like the last big State takeover Directors is well paid.
-It is true that Milord himself cops of industry in Britain for some time to come.
-As it is, it's only a modest £16,000 a year, but remember, this is still hardly sending workers into raptures.
-Their own experience £4,000 over what Lord Robens gets for sacking the miners over the years has come to agree with Syndicalist teaching and burying their children alive.
-And also, it doesn't look that if State ownership affects them at all it puts another like Lord M.'ll be around much anyway; he's lined up obstacle in their path to freedom from wage slavery. three Vice-Chairmen, each on £20,000 to £24,000.
-PRIMARY OBJECTIVE-PROFIT Then there are two fulltime members on £15,000 to Confirming that State steel's just another dose of £19,000.
-One is Mr. Ron Smith.
-Three years ago he had capitalism, Lord Melchett ("mel" is an obscure word to get police protection from angry members of "his" Postmeaning "big"), Chairman of the Corporation declared : "The men's Union because of his leadership of their strike.
-Now primary objective of the new National Steel Corporation will he's moved on, to "personnel and social policy" in steel. be to make a profit . . . and the Corporation will guard Steelworkers-you have been warned!
+ON JULY 28 the new National Steel Corporation takes over nine-tenths of British crude steelmaking capacity.
+This creates a giant State firm with annual sales of £1,000 million and ranking in size with the 20 largest firms in the world.

+Steel renationalisation looks like the last big State takeover of industry in Britain for some time to come.
+As it is, it's hardly sending workers into raptures.
+Their own experience over the years has come to agree with Syndicalist teaching that if State ownership affects them at all it puts another obstacle in their path to freedom from wage slavery.

+PRIMARY OBJECTIVE-PROFIT

-against any outside intervention confusing this objective with such other concepts as providing a public service."
+Confirming that State steel's just another dose of capitalism, Lord Melchett ("mel" is an obscure word meaning "big"), Chairman of the Corporation declared: "The primary objective of the new National Steel Corporation will be to make a profit . . and the Corporation will guard against any outside intervention confusing this objective with such other concepts as providing a public service."
 (Guardian, 4.5.67.)